-Total operating expenses realized a \$7.3 million (6%) increase in fiscal year 2019 from fiscal year 2018.
-The increase was a result of an increase in bond related and general and administrative expenses of \$4.6 million and \$3.2 million, respectively.
-This compares to a \$7.6 million (7%) increase in operating expenses in fiscal year 2018 from fiscal year 2017.
-The increase in fiscal year 2018 was a result of an increase of bond related and general and administrative expenses of \$5.8 million and \$1.5 million, respectively.
+Total operating expenses decreased \$8.8 million (7%) in fiscal year 2020 from fiscal year 2019.
+The decrease was a result of a decrease in bond related and student loan related expenses of \$12.2 million and \$1.7 million, respectively.
+This decrease was partially offset by an increase in general and administrative expenses of \$5.1 million.
+This compares to a \$7.3 million (6%) increase in operating expenses in fiscal year 2019 from fiscal year 2018.
+The increase in fiscal year 2019 was a result of an increase of bond related and general and administrative expenses of \$4.6 million and \$3.2 million, respectively.

-General and administrative expenses, which include salaries and employee benefits, postage and forms, computer services, professional fees, occupancy expense, depreciation and amortization, grants, and other operating expenses, increased by \$3.2 million in fiscal year 2019.
+General and administrative expenses, which include salaries and employee benefits, postage and forms, computer services, professional fees, occupancy expense, depreciation and amortization, grants, and other operating expenses, increased by \$5.1 million in fiscal year 2020.
+The increase in general and administrative expenses can be attributed primarily to a \$2.5 million increase in computer services and a \$1.3 million increase in salaries.
+General and administrative expenses increased due to the increase in the volume of student loans the Company is servicing and the Company's continual extensive efforts to consult and assist borrowers.
+The Company began fiscal year 2020 servicing approximately 2.6 million borrowers and ended the fiscal year servicing approximately 2.9 million borrowers.
+Comparatively, in fiscal year 2019, general and administrative expenses increased \$3.2 million.
 The increase in general and administrative expenses can be attributed primarily to a \$2.5 million increase in computer services.
-General and administrative expenses increased due to the increase in the volume of student loans the Company is servicing under its federal contract and the Company's extensive efforts to consult and assist borrowers.
-The Company began fiscal year 2019 servicing approximately 2.0 million borrower accounts and ended the fiscal year servicing approximately 2.2 million borrower accounts under the federal contract.
-Comparatively, in fiscal year 2018, general and administrative expenses increased \$1.5 million.
-The increase in general and administrative expenses can be attributed primarily to a \$1.8 million increase in computer services.
 General and administrative expenses increased due to the increase in the volume of student loans the Company is servicing under its federal contract and the Company's extensive efforts to consult and assist borrowers.

-Interest expense increased \$4.7 million (13%) to \$40.2 million in fiscal year 2019 from \$35.5 million in fiscal year 2018, primarily due to interest rate increases.
-The increase in interest rates was partially offset by a \$236.3 million (18%) decrease in bonds outstanding debt of the Company.
-The Company fully redeemed the remaining balance in auction rate securities on April 1, 2019.
+Interest expense decreased \$12.0 million (30%) to \$28.2 million in fiscal year 2020 from \$40.2 million in fiscal year 2019, primarily due to interest rate decreases.
+In addition, there was a \$134.7 million (12%) decrease in bonds outstanding debt of the Company.
+The decrease in interest rates was mainly due to the impact of the COVID-19 global pandemic.
 In fiscal year 2019, the Company obtained a Direct Borrowing Note Payable from Commerce Bank in the amount of \$13.3 million.
 The Interest rate for the Note Payable is fixed at 4.24%.
-The Company also entered into a Revolving Credit and Security Agreement with Bank of America for a Line of Credit in the amount of \$50 million.
-At June 30, 2019, \$19.1 million was borrowed on the Line of Credit.
-In fiscal year 2019, the average interest rate for the Line of Credit was 3.17%.
+On December 19, 2018, the Company entered into a Revolving Credit and Security Agreement with Bank of America for a Line of Credit in the amount of \$50 million and it was increased to \$100 million on November 6, 2019.
+At June 30, 2020, \$80.2 million was borrowed on the Line of Credit.
+In fiscal year 2020, the average interest rate for the Line of Credit was 2.15%.